Homework PracticeSign Up

 Question 32mcq

-Which answer shows correct understanding of connect tissues with fitness and yoga?
+Which answer shows correct understanding of fitness and movement through tissues?

 Question 33mcq

-Which statement should a Grade 9 student remember about Explain importance of tissues?
+Which statement should a Grade 9 student remember about why tissues help multicellular organisms divide labour?

 Question 34mcq